 Retail Trade and Services

-The INE has made general surveys of users' satisfaction the year 2007, 2010, 2013, 2016 and 2019 and plans to continue making them every 3 years.
-Their purpose is to know the perception of the users of the statistics regarding to the quality of the information that they use, and in what degree they find his needs covered.
-In addition, other special surveys are realized to know certain themes: diffusion of the information, quality of certain publications, etc.
+The INE has made general user satisfaction surveys in 2007, 2010, 2013, 2016 and 2019 and plans to continue doing so every three years.
+Their purpose is to know users' perceptions of the quality of the information in the statistics that they use, and the extent to which their needs are met.
+In addition, other special surveys are conducted to address specific topics: information dissemination, the quality of certain publications, etc.

-Besides the surveys experts are in constant contact with main users, in order to meet any specific information need.
+Besides the surveys, experts are in constant contact with main users to address any specific information needs.

-In the last survey of users satisfaction realized in the year 2019, the sector " Short-term of the sectorial and labour activity " in which this operation is fitted, obtained a valuation for the users of 3.80 on 5.
+In the latest user satisfaction survey condected in the year 2019, the " Short-term of the sectorial and labour activity " sector, which includes this operation, received a user rating of 3.80 out of 5.

-Economically Active Population Survey (EAPS) meets all requirements established by national and international regulations related to labour market statistics aimed at households.
+Economically Active Population Survey (EAPS) meets all requirements established by the aforementioned national and international regulations.

-As the survey responds to all requests for information, the vailable statistical results rate is R1: 100%.
+As the survey responds to all requests for information, the available statistical results rate is R1: 100%.

 Retail Trade